mwouts/jupytext/README.md

 ### Testing the round-trip conversion

 Representing Jupyter notebooks as scripts requires a solid round trip conversion.
 You don't want your notebooks (nor your scripts) to be modified because you are converting them to the other form.
-A few hundred tests ensure that round trip conversion is safe.
+Our test suite includes a few hundred tests to ensure that round trip conversion is safe.

 You can easily test that the round trip conversion preserves your Jupyter notebooks and scripts.
 Run for instance:
 ```bash